Section Two: Student Rights and Responsibilities

 Shouting: Using all capital letters when communicating in an online environment is known as shouting.
 This usage is considered a rude method of communicating.
 Avoid using all capital letters in online communications.

-Impatience: Once a student has posted a question or concern to their instructor, students should please wait patiently for a reply.
+Impatience: Once a student has posted a question or concern to their instructor, students should wait patiently for a reply.

 Prescription Drug Policy